Aerial shot of Sighthill campus building

 • Stevenson College Edinburgh - now Edinburgh College, Sighthill Campus

-The merger was approved by the Scottish Ministers and came into force on 1 October 2012.
+The Scottish Ministers approved the merger, and it came into force on 1 October 2012.

-Edinburgh College values its rich history, especially those of the many legacy colleges that have come together over the years to better serve the learners of the Edinburgh and Lothian region.
+Edinburgh College values its rich history, especially that of the many legacy colleges that have come together over the years better to serve the people of the Edinburgh and Lothian region.

-A project is currently underway to collate the history of Edinburgh College and its legacy institutions and to create an archive of material to tell its story.
-Lots of interesting items have already been uncovered including old prospectuses, student newsletters, photographs and a log book from Ramsay Technical Institute dated 1923.
+A project is underway to collate the history of Edinburgh College and its legacy institutions, creating an archive of materials to tell its story.
+Numerous interesting items have already been uncovered, including old prospectuses, student newsletters, photographs, and a logbook from Ramsay Technical Institute, dated 1923.

-For further information about the college's history please contact nick.croft@edinburghcollege.ac.uk.
+For further information about the college's history, please get in touch with collegearchives@edinburghcollege.ac.uk.

 Edinburgh College Archive